-Yellowstone Valley Animal Shelter is proud to host two low-cost Spay and Neuter Clinics per year; one in the spring and one in the fall.
+Yellowstone Valley Animal Shelter is proud to host several low-cost Spay and Neuter Clinics per year.
 Spaces at our clinics are reserved for those who are in financial need and would not be able to get their pets spayed/neutered through any other means.
-Please visit our special events page and follow us on Facebook for updates on our next clinic.
+Please visit our special events page and follow us on Facebook for updates on our upcoming clinics.

 Millions of healthy, adoptable animals are euthanized each year in the U.S. because there simply aren’t enough homes for them all.
 Spaying and neutering your pets is a proven way to end the cycle and reduce the number of unwanted animals.

 Not convinced yet?
 Check out these other reasons to spay and neuter your pet (via ASPCA)